giovanialtelino/coronavirus-api/README.md

 }
 ```

+"/latest-country" **GET**
+Get the sum of the latest update by every country available.

+"/latest-country-timelines" **GET**
+Get the sum of the latest update by every country available and also get the timeline from the start.

 "/locations" **GET**
 Return the data of the last update of every country.
 Can also request a single country using country_code as a query parameter, you should use a [iso3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) abbreviation, for example instead of "US" you should use "USA".